grame-cncm/faust/README.md

 	tools/                 : additional easy-to-use scripts (faust2...) to produce binaries and plugins windows/               : Windows related resources

-## Libraries and additional dependancies
+## Libraries and additional dependencies

 Faust libraries are now in a [separated project](https://github.com/grame-cncm/faustlibraries) and included as a git submodule.